-Any officer who is authorized to use an intermediate force device shall be specifically trained and certified to use that device.
+Any officer who is authorized to use specialized intermediate force devices shall be specifically trained and certified to use that device.
 Training in the use of chemical agents also shall include treatment of individuals exposed to them.

 Training shall also cover use of force in special circumstances (detailed below).